Enemies (Shinedown song)

 "Enemies" is the third single from American rock band Shinedown's fourth studio album, Amaryllis.

-Release

-The song was released on July 17, 2012.

 Track listing

 Music video

 The video shows the band sitting in a private meeting, in an open and empty room.
 The lyrics in the song simulate the dialogue, and how it causes the resulting "fight" that ensues.

-As of December 1, 2022, the song has 59 million views on YouTube.

 In popular culture

 This song was used as the opening theme for WWE Raw from July 25, 2016 to January 22, 2018, as well as being featured in the WWE 2K18 video game.